blcook223/DummyData/README.md

 `{% repeat [times] %}`

 The `repeat` function generates an array of JSON entities following a specified structure.
-The `{% repeat %}` tag must be the first element in a JSON array.
+The `{% repeat %}` tag must be the first element in an array.
 For example, the `repeat` function could be used in a DummyData model as follows:

     [
         "{% repeat 6 %}",